 I received my academic training at the University of Chicago (A.B.
 2010) and Duke University (M.A.
 2015, Ph.D.
 2018).
 In 2010-2011, I held a Fulbright Scholarship to conduct ethnographic research in Cameroon.

-My dissertation research in Scotland has been generously funded by competitive grants from the Social Science Research Council, the Wenner-Gren Foundation for Anthropological Research, and Duke University.
+My dissertation research in Scotland was generously funded by competitive grants from the Social Science Research Council, the Wenner-Gren Foundation for Anthropological Research, and Duke University.

 I am currently serving as a PhD Lab Fellow in the Franklin Humanities Institute at Duke University, working to develop digital spaces for experimental ethnographic writing.